scot-cat/Physics-Profile-Website/README.md

-# Physics-Profile-Website
+# Physics-Resources-Website
-Creating a Physics related informative website.
+Repository for an informative website containing curated list of resources for students interested in Physics